ada-rose-dev/mimic/README.md

 1. Run the following command: `npm install . -g`
 1. Run `mimic $YOUR_DIRECTORY`

 Additionally, you can specify which files to track by typing their names.
-By default, `mimic` will scrape the directory for you.
+By default, mimic will scrape the directory for you.

-`mimic` will read your `sheet.json` and scan your directory for HTML and translation files.
-I recommend running [pug](https://pugjs.org/api/getting-started.html) and [sass](https://sass-lang.com/) alongside `mimic` for maximum efficiency.
+mimic will read your `sheet.json` and scan your directory for HTML and translation files.
+Additionally, it will search for the relevant compendium cache.

+I recommend running [pug](https://pugjs.org/api/getting-started.html) to generate HTML, [sass](https://sass-lang.com/) to generate CSS, and mimic to test JavaScript.

+### command line options
+* `--watch` - Watch for changes
+* `--verbose`/`-v` - Print additional logs - useful for debugging the `mimic` environment
+* `--scrape $USERNAME $PASSWORD $COMPENDIUM_NAME` -- This will run a [simple webscraper.](#scraping)
+* `--comp=$COMPENDIUM_NAME` - Manually sets the compendium.

-### the `mimic` object, testing, and DOM manipulation
+### the `mimic` object: testing, debugging, and DOM manipulation
-Testing with `mimic` is as easy as using the `mimic` object to call functions.
+Testing with mimic is as easy as using the `mimic` object to call functions.
 No additional includes or definitions necessary.

 I recommend adding a `test.js` file to your workspace so you can run unit tests on your sheet.
 For example, you might want to check that all your action buttons are working properly.
 Use the in-built DOM functionality to pass MouseEvents to all your action buttons!